telicent-oss/smart-caches-core/docs/security/index.md

 // Load the plugin, this is cached for the lifetime of the JVM so repeated calls are cheap SecurityPlugin plugin = SecurityPluginLoader.load();

-// Get the Users Entitlements and prepare an Authorizer based upon those String userId = plugin.identityProvider().identityForUser(jws);
+// Get the Users Entitlements
+String userId = plugin.identityProvider().identityForUser(jws);
 Entitlements<?> entitlements = plugin.entitlementsProvider().entitlementsForUser(userId);

-Authorizer authorizer = plugin.prepareAuthorizer(entitlements);
+// Prepare an authorizer and filter the data try (Authorizer authorizer = plugin.prepareAuthorizer(entitlements)) {
   // Get the Labels Parser
   SecurityLabelsParser parser = plugin.labelsParser();

   // Get results from the underlying data store List<SomeResult> results = runQuery();
   for (int i = 0; i < results.size(); i++) {
     // Filter the results based on the labels present byte[] rawLabels = results.get(i).getSecurityLabels();
     try {
       SecurityLabels<?> labels = parser.parseSecurityLabels(rawLabels);
       if (!authorizer.canAccess(labels)) {
           results.removeAt(i);
           i--;
       }
     } catch (MalformedLabelsException e) {
       // Could be thrown if the labels are not supported by this plugin, or otherwise malformed results.removeAt(i);
       i--;
     }
   }

   // Return the filtered results return results;
+}
 ```

 Firstly an application has to obtain the plugin instance, most applications will probably do this once early in their
 startup and make the instance accessible wherever it is needed.
 It then uses other parts of the plugin API to determine
 the user identity, obtain their entitlements and prepare an authorizer based upon those.

+Note that since an [`Authorizer`](#authorizer) is scoped to the lifetime of a single request it implements
+`AutoCloseable` and thus should be used in a `try-with-resources` block or otherwise explicitly closed by the
-Once it has an authorizer it
+application when request processing is completed.
+Once the application has an `Authorizer` it can then make any access
-can then make any access decisions necessary to fulfill the current request/operation before producing the filtered
+decisions necessary to fulfill the current request/operation before returning the filtered results.

-results.
+In this example the application has previously stored the security label byte sequences in its data storage layer and so
+uses the [`SecurityLabelsParser`](#securitylabelsparser) to convert those stored byte sequences back into
+`SecurityLabels<?>` objects that the `Authorizer` can use to make access decisions.

 ## Default Plugin